LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 that compiling in debug mode results in a performance penalty.

 A single unit test object may include tests for one or more entities (objects, protocols, and categories).
-The entities being tested by an unit test object for which code coverage information should be collected must be declared using the `cover/1` predicate.
+The entities being tested by a unit test object for which code coverage information should be collected must be declared using the `cover/1` predicate.
 For example, to collect code coverage data for the objects `foo` and `bar` include the two clauses: